discoverygarden/dgi_repo/README.md

 One can run the entire test suit from the project directory with `python3 -m unittest discover -v`.

+For quick dev setups to get the endpoint running, `gunicorn` works quite well (and is easily installed via `pip`).
+Something like:

+    ```gunicorn -b localhost:8000 --reload --log-level DEBUG dgi_repo.fcrepo3.app:app```

+should get you quickly on your feet.

-If you would like to contribute to this module, please check out our helpful [Documentation for Developers](https://github.com/Islandora/islandora/wiki#wiki-documentation-for-developers) info, [Developers](http://islandora.ca/developers) section on Islandora.ca and
+If you would like to contribute to this module, please check out our helpful
+[Documentation for Developers](https://github.com/Islandora/islandora/wiki#wiki-documentation-for-developers)
+info, [Developers](http://islandora.ca/developers) section on Islandora.ca and